Eugene Onegin: Other English translations

+Henry Spalding published a translation in 1881.
+Ivan Turgenev called his translation astonishingly faithful, and the text remained the only complete translation for fifty years.
+Even later, the Russian critic Ernest Simmons praised Spalding for his translation and scholarly notes on Pushkin's novel in verse.

 Babette Deutsch published a translation in 1935 that preserved the Onegin stanzas.

 The Pushkin Press published a translation in 1937 (reprinted 1943) by the Oxford scholar Oliver Elton, with illustrations by M. V. Dobujinsky.

-In 1977, Charles Johnston published another translation trying to preserve the Onegin stanza, which is generally considered to surpass Arndt's.
+In 1977, Sir Charles Johnston published another translation trying to preserve the Onegin stanza, which is generally considered to surpass Arndt's.
 Johnston's translation is influenced by Nabokov.
 Vikram Seth's novel The Golden Gate was in turn inspired by this translation.

-James E. Falen (the professor of Russian at the University of Tennessee) published a translation in 1995 which was also influenced by Nabokov's translation, but preserved the Onegin stanzas (ISBN 0809316307).
+James E. Falen (professor of Russian at the University of Tennessee) published a translation in 1995 which was also influenced by Nabokov's translation, but preserved the Onegin stanzas (ISBN 0809316307).
 This translation is considered to be the most faithful to Pushkin's spirit according to Russian critics and translators.

 Douglas Hofstadter published a translation in 1999, again preserving the Onegin stanzas, after having summarised the controversy (and severely criticised Nabokov's attitude towards verse translation) in his book Le Ton beau de Marot.
 Hofstadter's translation employs a unique lexicon of both high and low register words, as well as unexpected and almost reaching rhymes that give the work a comedic flair.